 Intestinal parasites are another concern that can cause both increased or decreased appetite depending on the cat and the parasite.
 Again, increased hunger won’t be the only symptom and diarrhea is extremely likely with any internal parasite along with other changes like lethargy.

 Intestinal parasites can be quite common, especially for outdoor cats, and according to the experts at the Cornell Veterinary College “Gastrointestinal (GI) parasitism is a common problem in cats, with prevalence rates as high as 45% in some populations.”
 Intestinal parasites can cause a cat to always feel hungry and meow loudly.

 Granted, if your cat is kept indoors 100% of the time there’s a low chance of an intestinal parasite but that doesn’t change the fact that a sudden increase in begging is a reason to consult your veterinarian and rule out any medical concerns.

 Whenever we talk about feelings and cats, things can get confusing.
 Heck, it’s hard enough to figure out how other people feel let alone our cats!

 But in some cases, cats may not feel the satisfaction that comes with being full.
 That could be because they’re not actually getting enough food or they simply have high standards!

 We’re going to look at several ways to help cats feel more full but before trying those techniques make sure that you’re feeding your cat the appropriate amount of food.
-Chewy has a great chart for understanding how much to feed your cat and you’ll also want to make sure you’re familiar with the label on whatever food you feed.
+You can find some useful information on this topic in our kitten feeding chart.